singnet/dev-portal/docs/ai-developers/mpe.md

 Taking into account our assumptions, we know that current_nonce = |Blockchain_nonce + 1.
 - unspent_amount = |Blockchain_value - oldnonce_signed_amount - current_signed_amount

-**Note:** The server can send smaller oldnonce_signed_amount (not the actually last one which was used for channelClaim), But the server trust that the money available is actually more in the channel, which means that a likely attack has occurred through unspent_amount, which lead us  believe that there are less tokens than the actuals, and therefore the future calls need be rejected instantly (or force us to call channelAddFunds).
+**Note:** The server can send smaller oldnonce_signed_amount (not the actually last one which was used for channelClaim), But the server trust that the money available is actually more in the channel, which means that a likely attack has occurred through unspent_amount, which lead us to believe that there are less tokens than the actuals, and therefore the future calls need be rejected instantly (or force us to call channelAddFunds).